chan27-2/appconfigguard/DISTRIBUTION.md

 2. Tests run on multiple platforms (Linux, macOS, Windows)
 3. GoReleaser builds binaries for all platforms
 4. GitHub release is created with all assets
-5. (Future) Homebrew tap is automatically updated
+5. Homebrew formula is automatically updated
+6. Winget and Scoop manifests are automatically updated
+7. Linux packages are automatically built and published

 ## 🛠️ Configuration Files